Ronaldo scores 100th Premier League goal as Man Utd star brings up century against Arsenal

-Ronaldo points to sky in moving tribute for deceased baby son as he celebrates scoring 100th Premier League goal for Man Utd
+Ronaldo points to sky in moving tribute for late son as he celebrates scoring 100th Premier League goal for Man Utd

 Cristiano Ronaldo has scored his 100th goal in the Premier League, with the Manchester United star marking the strike against Arsenal by pointing to the sky in tribute to his recently deceased son.